sindresorhus/wallpaper/readme.md

 Type: `string`

-Path to the image to set as the desktop wallpaper.
+The path to the image to set as the desktop wallpaper.

 #### options